 When I make a portrait with someone else as the subject, it is a struggle in collaboration.
 I face the same conflict we all do when face-to-face with another.
 I want to give them agency in their representation.
 But at the same time, I am drawn to represent how I see them, and who I want them to be in my life.
 And often, the image that a subject wants to see is one that shows what they mean to someone else.
 So, my portraits of others are photos of others, but they are my photos of others.

-My self-portraits are usually near the borders of the genre.
-Most recently, I have been taking photos of myself dressed up and posed as others in my life, situated in their clothing, gestures, and pastimes.
+My self-portraits are often near the borders of the genre.
+In “Passing as a Patriarch”, I take on the queer tradition of dressing up as someone else in my life, a family member.
+I take a photo while I pose as them, situated in their clothing, gestures, and pastimes.
 I find this to be an intimate, transgressive, and illuminating experience.

 All of my work is about my own experiences - in my life, in my emotions, and of others.
 For the viewers who find community and representation in my work, I welcome them warmly.
 For the viewers who see my work and believe I am very different from them, I hope that they, often so reluctant to explore the issues in my work in their own lives, will initially explore them through my work.
 I hope they feel safe and insulated, believing we are so far apart.
 Then, subversively, I hope the viewer will begin to encounter these issues in their own life, and in themself.
 I will then welcome them too.